Adenoid Removal Surgery (Adenoidectomy) in Rockwall, Forney & Wylie

 - Complete recovery from an adenoidectomy usually takes 1-2 weeks

-After an adenoidectomy, hard and crunchy foods and snacks should be avoided during healing.
-Acceptable food and drink options include water and juice and liquid foods such as Jello, applesauce, ice cream, yogurt and pudding.
+After adenoid removal surgery, hard and crunchy foods and snacks should be avoided during healing.
+Acceptable food and drink options include water and juice and liquid foods such as Jello, applesauce, ice cream, yogurt, and pudding.
 An ice collar placed in front of a child’s neck can help with pain and reduce swelling.